seung-lab/connected-components-3d/README.md

 # You can adjust the bit width of the output to accomodate
 # different expected image statistics with memory usage tradeoffs.
 # uint16, uint32 (default), and uint64 are supported.
+Note that
+# uint16 will limit you to 2^16 provisional labels.
 labels_out = cc3d.connected_components(labels_in, out_dtype=np.uint16)

+# If you know that the number of foreground voxels is relatively
+# low, you can save memory and sometimes time by enabling sparse mode
+# which will shrink the memory allocation of the Union-Find datastructure
+# to exactly match the number of foreground voxels if not lower.
+labels_out = cc3d.connected_components(labels_in, sparse=True)

 # You can extract individual components like so:
 N = np.max(labels_out)